viamrobotics/docs/docs/appendix/local-configuration-file.md

 1. Navigate to [the Viam app](https://app.viam.com) and select the **Config** tab.
 1. Use **Builder** mode to add components and services, configure attributes, and map pin assignments.
 1. Then, switch to **Raw JSON** mode to be shown the equivalent JSON configuration to the settings you made in **Builder** mode.
-1. Download the JSON code to the board or computer you intend to run `viam-server` on; click the **See full config** link to be shown this file in plaintext for easy copying.
+1. Download the JSON code to the board or computer you intend to run `viam-server` on.
+   You can click the **See full config** link to be shown this file in plaintext for easy copying.

 If you later need to make changes to your robot's configuration:

 1. Make your edits under the **Config** tab in **Builder** mode
 1. Switch to **Raw JSON** mode to view your full configuration in JSON format
 1. Download the code to your robot, overwriting your local configuration file with the new one.
-1. Restart `viam-server` to apply the changes.
+   If it is currently running, `viam-server` will detect the updated configuration and apply it automatically -- there is no need to restart `viam-server` to apply changes.

 {{% alert title="Note" color="note" %}}
 This process is not required if your robot is connected to the Viam app.